kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 these objects are interfaces, permitting multiple implementations, each with different functionality.
-Today, there exists an implementation of each of these components for the Hadoop FileSystem abstraction, found in the `com.cloudera.data.filesystem` package.
+Today, there exists an implementation of each of these components for the Hadoop FileSystem abstraction, found in the `com.cloudera.cdk.data.filesystem` package.
 While, in theory, this means any implementation of Hadoop's `FileSystem` abstract class is supported by the Data module, only the local and HDFS filesystem implementations are tested and officially supported.
 For the remainder of this guide, you can assume the